 “Also, the system uses cartridges and mechanically filters the water.
 The engineering behind the stormwater system is pretty amazing in terms of the invert elevations and how the water level is going to build-up and be metered, then discharged from the site.”

-Selected by BNBuilders Construction, Oldcastle Precast of Auburn, Washington designed, engineered, manufactured and then delivered the precast concrete components of the underground detention vaults.
-Oldcastle Precast Auburn Project Manager Rick Roof remarked, “Using precast provided a variety of benefits including strength, durability, flexibility of design, and it vastly improved the construction schedule, operational efficiencies and overall quality of the detention structures for this project.”
+Selected by BNBuilders Construction, Oldcastle Infrastructure of Auburn, Washington designed, engineered, manufactured and then delivered the precast concrete components of the underground detention vaults.
+Oldcastle Auburn Project Manager Rick Roof remarked, “Using precast provided a variety of benefits including strength, durability, flexibility of design, and it vastly improved the construction schedule, operational efficiencies and overall quality of the detention structures for this project.”

 In total, the Auburn plant supplied 44 flat-base slabs, 54 wall panels, 44 top slabs as well as ladders, cast-iron covers and risers for the 44-foot-wide by 178-foot-long North detention vault.
 The South vault, scheduled to be installed in November, will require 48 flat-base slabs, 40 wall panels, 48 top slabs, plus ladders, cast-iron covers, and two H-20 rated five-foot by 10-foot grates and risers for the 44-foot-wide by 220-foot-long vault.

 The segmented precast stormwater vaults hold approximately 900,000 gallons of rainwater while allowing sediment to settle before being discharged into the storm drain system.
 Each precast panel was sealed using hydrophobic sealer.
 As soon as water touches the sealer, it triggers the sealer to spread, harden and cure between the panels so there is no seepage.
 The construction of the North precast concrete panel vault took six days.